-The Autumnal Equinox is observed annually when the sun can be seen directly overhead along the equator, marking the end of summer and beginning of fall in the Northern Hemisphere.
+The Autumnal Equinox in September ushers in a change of season.
+It is observed annually when the sun can be seen directly overhead along the equator.
+The day marks the end of summer and beginning of fall in the Northern Hemisphere.

-The autumn equinox is one of two days when all points on Earth except the polar regions see the sun rise and set at due east and due west.
-With few exceptions, all latitudes see almost exactly 12 hours of daylight and 12 of darkness.
+The autumn equinox is one of two days when all points on Earth except the polar regions see the sunrise and set at due east and due west.
+With few exceptions, all latitudes see almost precisely 12 hours of daylight and 12 of darkness.